markfinger/python-react/README.md

     'bar': [1, 2, 3],
 })

-# Render the components initial HTML
+# Render the component it its initial HTML
 html = render_component(path_to_source, serialized_props)
 ```